How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Method

-\textbf{Training objective.} To facilitate both inter-class dispersion and intra-class compactness for improving OOD detection, we introduce a novel training objective termed \texttt{CIDER} (compactness and dispersion regularized learning):

-CIDER consists of two losses: a \emph{dispersion loss} that promotes large angular distances among different class prototypes, along with a \emph{compactness loss} that encourages samples to be aligned with its class prototype.
-Specifically, the two terms are defined as follows:

-where $b$ is the batch size, $C$ is the total number of ID classes, $c(i)$ denotes the class index of sample $\*x_i$, and $\tau$ is the temperature parameter.
+where $\lambda_c$ is the co-efficient modulating the relative importance of two losses.
+These two terms are complementary to shape hyperspherical embeddings for both ID classification and OOD detection.

-\textbf{Prototype estimation and update.} During training, an important step is to estimate the class prototype $\boldsymbol{\mu}_{c}$ for each class $c\in\{1,2,...,C\}$.
+\paragraph{Prototype estimation and update.} During training, an important step is to estimate the class prototype $\boldsymbol{\mu}_{c}$ for each class $c\in\{1,2,...,C\}$.
 One canonical way to estimate the prototypes is to use the mean vector of all training samples for each class and update it frequently during training.
 Despite its simplicity, this method incurs a heavy computational toll and causes undesirable training latency.
-Instead, we update the class-conditional prototypes in an exponential-moving-average (EMA) manner:
+Instead, the class-conditional prototypes can be effectively updated in an exponential-moving-average manner (EMA)~\citep{li2020mopro}:

 where the prototype $\boldsymbol{\mu}_{c}$ for class $c$ is updated during training as the moving average of all embeddings with label $c$, and $\*z$ denotes the normalized embedding of samples of class $c$.
-We ablate the effect of prototype update factor $\alpha$ in Section~\ref{sec:ablations}.
+We ablate the effect of prototype update factor $\alpha$ in Section~\ref{sec:ablation}.
+The pseudo-code for our method is in Appendix~\ref{app:algorithm}.

-\textbf{Remark 1: {CIDER} vs. {SSD+}.} A recent work \texttt{SSD+}~\cite{2021ssd} directly use the supervised contrastive loss (\emph{i.e.} \texttt{SupCon}~\cite{2020supcon}) for OOD detection.
-However, prior works do not dive deeper into how such representation impacts OOD detection.
-As we will show in Section~\ref{exp:main}, \texttt{SupCon} produces embeddings that suffice for classifying ID samples but \emph{lack sufficient inter-class dispersion needed for OOD detection}.
-Moreover, it can been shown that \texttt{SupCon} leads to a uniform hyperspherical distribution only when the number of negative samples goes to \emph{infinity}~\cite{2020hyper}, which in practice requires a large batch size and incurs significant computational burden.
-In contrast, \texttt{CIDER} enforces the inter-class dispersion by explicitly maximizing the angular distances among different ID class prototypes.
-We show that \texttt{CIDER} achieves strong inter-class dispersion and OOD detection performance with moderate batch sizes (\emph{e.g.} 256).